 The session will begin with a brief history of distance learning.
 The importance of UDL in distance education and professional development will follow.
 How UDL has been incorporated into the distance education graduate/professional development curriculum will be discussed.
 Methods for integrating UDL online will be shared.
 Hope that helps.
 The session will begin with a brief history of distance learning.
 The importance of UDL in distance education and professional development will follow.
 How UDL has been incorporated into the distance education graduate/professional development curriculum will be discussed.
 Methods for integrating UDL online will be shared.

 - Realize the importance of integrating UDL into graduate and professional development.

 - Recognize the value of incorporating UDL into online curriculum.

 - Identify ideas for incorporating UDL into your online curriculum to make it more inclusionary.

 Cognitive/Learning, Deaf/Hard of Hearing, Mobility, Vision

-Deb Castiglione is the Universal Design & Instructional Technology Specialist at the University of Kentucky, where she earned a doctorate in distance learning.
-She brings skills, knowledge, and experience in instructional design/development, universal design, accessibility, and assistive technology.
-Deb has worked with children and adults with disabilities.
-She has developed and taught courses in instructional design, assistive technology, universal design, distance education: delivery, and instructional technology for the University of Kentucky, Gateway Community & Technical College, the University of Cincinnati, and Northern Kentucky University.
+Deb Castiglione is the Director, Universal Design & Accessible Technologies at Cengage.
+She was previously the Universal Design & Instructional Technology Specialist at the University of Kentucky, where she earned a doctorate in distance learning.
+Deb brings skills, knowledge, and experience in instructional design/development, universal design, accessibility, and assistive technology.
+She has worked with children and adults with disabilities.
+She has developed and taught courses in instructional design, assistive technology, universal design, distance education delivery, and instructional technology for the University of Kentucky, Gateway Community & Technical College, the University of Cincinnati, and Northern Kentucky University.